 California-Specific Considerations

-SALT Cap Doesn't Apply to Rentals
+SALT Cap Does Not Apply to Rental Property Taxes

 Proposition 13